telerik/blazor-docs/components/treelist/editing/inline.md

 # TreeList Inline Editing

 Inline editing lets the user click an [Edit command button]({%slug treelist-columns-command%}) on the row, and all its editable columns open up for changes.
 They can then click a `Save` command button to submit the changes to the data access layer.
 This fires the `OnUpdate` event of the treelist where your code receives the updated model so you can work with the data (for example, to call the appropriate method of your service).
+When validation is not satisfied, clicking the Save button will not have effect, but you can still navigate between all fields in the row.

 In a similar fashion, the `Cancel` and `Delete` command buttons fire events on the treelist to let you handle the data source operations.